Who is my Library Liaison/Subject Specialist?

 Librarians can work with you individually to craft instruction sessions (held in library computer labs) that will better prepare your students to conduct research and use library resources.
 You can contact a Library Subject Specialist directly, or fill out the Library Instruction Request form.

 Yes.
-As a faculty member, you have access to electronic journals, article databases, and ebooks through the Library Catalog or Find Articles and Research Data.
+As a faculty member, you have access to electronic journals, article databases, and ebooks through the Library Catalog or Databases by Subject.
 When you are off-campus, you will need to log in to use these resources.
 Simply enter your CSUN User ID and password to access these restricted resources.
 (For more information on CSUN User ID and password, see the Campus IT Username and Password page.)

 Please visit our Library Personnel Directory which lists personnel alphabetically.

 Yes.
 The Library welcomes faculty recommendations for augmenting our collection.
 Our Purchase Recommendation form allows you to request all materials other than DVDs and videos.
-Our DVD/Video Purchase Recommendation form allows you to request media items.
+Our Video Request/Reserve form allows you to request media items.
 For additional information, please visit our Collections page.

 Materials placed on reserve (such as books, CDs, or DVDs) can be library-owned or instructors' personal copies.
 The Library can purchase items; if you need materials to be ordered, please request them as soon as possible.
 Please note the the Library does not usually purchase textbooks, so you might consider placing a personal copy on reserve for your students.
 An Online Reserve Request Form can be submitted via the web.